gpsuser/ucml3cyber/Lecture 21 -Transmission.md

   - DNSSEC (DNS Security Extensions) enhances security.

 ### Summary

 By the end of this lecture, students should be able to:

 - Discuss the 4 layers of the TCP/IP suite.
 - Explain what data packets are and how they are transmitted across a network.
 - Identify the most common network ports and their associated application types.

-This content covers the essential concepts of network transmission and their implications for cybersecurity, providing a comprehensive understanding suitable for final-year high school students studying Cyber Security.
+This content covers the essential concepts of network transmission and their implications for cybersecurity, providing a comprehensive understanding suitable for students starting their journey studying Cyber Security.